PetrosGondwe/project-context-dumper/README.md

 * 🐛 Report bugs
 * 💡 Suggest improvements
 * 🔧 Submit pull requests
-* 📢 Share it with other developers
+* 📢 Share it with other developers and researchers

 ---

 ## License

 © 2026 Chipu_Data_Labs.
 All rights reserved.

-This project is shared publicly for viewing and evaluation purposes only.
+This project is shared publicly for **viewing, evaluation, and personal testing** purposes only.
 You may **not** modify, distribute, or sell this software or any derivative work without explicit written permission from the copyright owner.

-For licensing inquiries, contact: **2012peter.c@gmail.com**
+For licensing or commercial inquiries, contact: **2012peter.c@gmail.com**

+---